crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 ```

-Now the magic show begins, let us use `zig cc`, We need only do trivial to complete it.
+Now the magic show begins, if use `zig cc` instead `cc`, it works! with only trivial steps:

 1.  `cc` replace with `zig cc --target aarch64-linux-musl`
 2. `-L/home/zw963/Crystal/bin/../lib/crystal` replace with `/home/zw963/Crystal/static_libraries/aarch64-linux-musl`
-3. append a ` -lunwind` is ncessary, as mention by @luislavena in [this video](https://youtu.be/ij7alYEvfTg?si=YSfGlPssV3E-DY-h&t=521), which is something Crystal used to do backtrace.
+3. append a ` -lunwind` into link command is necessary, as mention by @luislavena in [this video](https://youtu.be/ij7alYEvfTg?si=YSfGlPssV3E-DY-h&t=521), which is something Crystal used to do backtrace.

 So. the new linker command is: